-- B. The following Special Purpose Loan Programs as of the date of this SOP are not funded:

-- 1. Disabled Assistance Loan (DAL)

-- 2. Loan Program for Low Income Individuals

-- 3. The Veterans Loan Program

-- 4. The 8(a) Participant Loan Program

-- 5. Defense Economic Transition Loan Program

-- 6. Defense Loan and Technical Assistance (DELTA)
+- B. The following Special Purpose Loan Programs as of the date of this SOP are not funded: - 1.
+Disabled Assistance Loan (DAL) - 2.
+Loan Program for Low Income Individuals - 3.
+The Veterans Loan Program (not to be confused with Patriot Express) - 4.
+The 8(a) Participant Loan Program - 5.
+Defense Economic Transition Loan Program - 6.
+Defense Loan and Technical Assistance (DELTA)